panubo/docker-privatebin/README.md

 NB.
 This provides ephemeral data storage to the backend.

-We also use a custom `conf.php` with tweaked settings.
+This also uses a custom `conf.php` with opinionated settings.

 ## Status

-Under evaluation.
+Stable.